Beginners self defence classes for adults and children enrolling now.

 As O’ Sensei said: “The purpose of training is to tighten up the slack, toughen the body, and polish the spirit.”

-Chiba Sensei was born in 1940 and began his Aikido training at the age of 18.
+Chiba Sensei (1940-2015) began his Aikido training at the age of 18.
 He successfully petitioned to become an uchideshi or “live-in student” of Master Morihei Ueshiba.
 For seven years, he trained intensively under the master himself, and his son, Kisshomaru Ueshiba Doshu.

 As part of the world-wide dissemination of Aikido, Chiba Sensei was assigned to Britain in 1966 to form the country’s first national Aikido organisation, the Aikikai of Great Britain (later known as the British Aikido Federation).
 At first, Chiba Sensei established his headquarters in Sunderland, and then in London, naming his dojo Ten Pu Kan, “the House of the Heavenly Wind”.
 Chiba Sensei spent ten years promoting the development of Aikido in Britain and many other countries throughout Europe.
 In 1970 he was promoted to 6th Dan and awarded the title of Shihan or “master instructor”.